eheyne/user-management/tutorial.md

 Backbone.history.start();
 ```

 Once all of the modules are in place, we need to bundle up the modules into a single JavaScript file.
-This can be achieved by running the following command from the root of the step (./user-management/4-convert-to-use-browserify).
+This can be achieved by running the following command from the root of your workspace.

 ```shell
 browserify ./scripts/application.js -o ./scripts/user-management.js